Rescue Your Dog’s Heart: Proven Ways to Fight Cardiomyopathy in Giant Breeds

 Involve your Vet!

-Dilated Cardiomyopathy (DCM) is a disease that affects the heart muscle, causing it to weaken and stretch.
-As a result, the heart becomes enlarged and struggles to pump blood effectively throughout the body.
-In simpler terms, the heart muscle becomes thin and floppy, which makes it harder for the heart to contract and push blood to the rest of the body.
+Dilated Cardiomyopathy (DCM) is a disease that affects the heart muscle, causing it to weaken and become enlarged.
+This structural change results in the heart’s reduced ability to pump blood efficiently throughout the body.
+Essentially, the heart muscle becomes thin and floppy, making it harder for the heart to contract properly and circulate blood.
+This impaired function can lead to congestive heart failure and significant health issues for affected dogs.

 Symptoms of DCM